martinabruni/SkyAlertV2/README.md

 ### Notifications

-- Alerts flagged containing errors are sent as Android notifications for better visibility.
+- Alerts containing errors are sent as Android notifications for better visibility.

 ---